Joe Nibloe: Early days

 Nibloe was born in the small hamlet of Corkerhill, just to the south-west of Glasgow, on 23 November 1903.
 He was a late developer as a footballer, playing as a part-time amateur until the age of 20.
-In his youth he played for Glencairn Green, Shawfield Juniors and Rutherglen Glencairn while working at the Harland and Wolff shipyard in Govan as a brass moulder.
+In his youth he played for Glencairn Green, Shawfield Juniors and Rutherglen Glencairn while working at the Harland & Wolff shipyard in Govan as a brass moulder.
 Initially he was a centre forward, once scoring five goals in a game for Shawfield, but his career took off when he converted into a left back and was offered a professional contract by Kilmarnock in June 1924.

 Kilmarnock

 Nibloe seldom featured in his first season at Kilmarnock but became a regular in his second after the departure of David Gibson.
 In his eight years at Rugby Park he made 279 appearances for Killie in the two major competitions, helping them win the Scottish Cup on 6 April 1929, defeating Rangers 2–0 in the final.
 Kilmarnock reached the Scottish Cup final again in 1932 but this time Nibloe had to settle for a runners-up medal as they lost to Rangers after a replay.
-Soon after this he signed for Aston Villa for the 1932–33 season for a fee of £1800 after a disagreement with Kilmarnock over a benefit match.
+Soon after this he signed for Aston Villa for the 1932–33 season for a fee of £1,800 after a disagreement with Kilmarnock over a benefit match.
 His run of 132 consecutive league appearances between October 1925 and February 1929 (ending only because he was travelling as a reserve with the Scottish national team) is still a club record.